Last Updated August 29, 2020

 - State Guidelines: Encouraged, “although it is recognized that this is frequently not possible in settings with young children.”

 - VWS: Encouraged.
-Children will be instructed to maintain physical distancing at all times.
-If a child is repeatedly not able to maintain this distance, they will not be allowed to continue at camp.
-Staff will provide guidance to the children, and all activities will be designed to promote their success with maintaining distance.
+Participants will be instructed to maintain physical distancing at all times.
+If a participant is repeatedly not able to maintain this distance, they will not be allowed to continue attend the program.
+Staff will provide guidance to participants, and all activities will be designed to promote their success with maintaining distance.

 - Highly recommended for staff (with certain exceptions such as eating and when at a safe distance from others).